 - Maintaining a good business record-keeping system

-- Registering the business with a state as an LLC or partnership.
+- Registering your business with a state as an LLC

 - Complying with other state and federal tax laws, including collecting sales taxes and paying annual state business renewal fees or franchise taxes

-- Having regular business hours, maintaining a business website.
+- Having regular business hours or maintaining a business website